KarthikeyanRanasthala/WhatsAppening/README.md

 ## Usage

-Make sure you're executing it from the directory containing 'geckodriver'.
+Make sure you're executing it from the directory containing 'FirebaseAdminSDK.json'.
 ```
     whatsappening-cli
 ```

+To use the previous versions (1.1.1 and below) without Firebase Realtime Database support, Make sure you're executing it from the directory containing 'geckodriver'.

 ## Development